-2.2.4 Minimization, preconditioning and control variable
+2.2.4 Minimisation, preconditioning and control variable

-In practice, it is necessary to pre-condition the minimization problem in order to obtain a quick convergence.
-As the Hessian (the second derivative) of the objective function is not accessible, Lorenc (1988) suggested the use of the Hessian of the background term $J{\rm b}$.
-The Hessian of $J{\rm b}$ is the matrix B. Such a preconditioning may be implemented either by a change of metric (i.e. a modified inner product) in the space of the control variable, or by a change of control variable.
-As the minimization algorithms have generally to evaluate several inner products, it was found more efficient to implement a change of variable (under CHAVAR, CHAVARIN, etc.).
+In practice, it is necessary to pre-condition the minimisation problem in order to obtain a quick convergence.
+As the Hessian (the second derivative) of the objective function is not accessible, Lorenc (1988) suggested the use of the Hessian of the background term J_b .
+The Hessian of J_b is the matrix B. Such a preconditioning may be implemented either by a change of metric (i.e. a modified inner product) in the space of the control variable, or by a change of control variable.
+As the minimisation algorithms have generally to evaluate several inner products, it was found more efficient to implement a change of variable.
 Algebraically, this requires the introduction of a variable χ such that